UnstableDesign/overshot-generator/README.md

 # overshot pattern generator
 An interface that allows one to design a specific overshot pattern using key commands.

 The generator is written with Processing and will require one to download Processing in order to open and run the file.
-When the file is running, the software will generate the overshot pattern based on weave stitches.
+When the file is running, the software will generate the overshot pattern based on the commands the user inputs.

-The specific code here is written to generate an overshot pattern for an 8-shaft loom (though only 6 of the shafts are used).
-The loom will be warped at 30 epi and will contain a total of 780 warps.
-The color scheme assumes a white warp and brown and read sections within the weft.
+This code is written to generate an overshot pattern for an 8-shaft loom (though only 6 of the shafts are used).
+It is based on a loom (e.g. my loom) which will be warped at 30 epi and will contain a total of 780 warps (for a 26" wide weave).
+The color scheme assumes a white warp and tan and red sections within the weft.
 I intend to use a floating selvedge on the loom to keep the edges well formed.

-I generated this base pattern from a textile at a friends house.
+I generated this base pattern from a textile I saw a friends house.
+Her family is Danish and someone in her family wove it to serve as a long table runner.
 Unlike the other overshot patterns that I have seen, this pattern slighlty overlaps the floating sections between successive weft rows.
 This overlapping gives it a more interesting texture (in my opinion).
+The weft coloring alternates along the length of the fabric.
+For instance: if a tan sections alternates between:   tan/floats, white/plain, tan/floats then the red regions alternate:         white/plain, red/floats, white/plain

-I created the code because it was difficult to get the tie up right doing it all by hand.
-I also wanted to allow myself a bit of playfulness in composing the patterning along the warp.
+I created this code because it was difficult to get the tie up right doing it all by hand and I wanted to allow myself a bit of playfulness in composing the patterning along the warp.
 I hope others might find it useful and playful as well.

 # features